At a Glance

 Our evening activity will be a game walk to the springs themselves.
 This area is exceptional for Lion in particular, and our focus will be on spending time with these incredible animals on foot.
 If we don't strike lucky, Bernard's incredible tracking skills may reveal the presence of other wildlife, including Leopard and African Wild Dog.

-We now have three full days to experience Mana Pools from the vehicle and on foot.
-Our first morning will be spent exploring Chitake on foot, before we relocate to the famed floodplains of Mana Pools.
+We now have four full days to experience Mana Pools from the vehicle and on foot.
+Our first two days will be spent exploring Chitake on foot, before we relocate to the famed floodplains of Mana Pools.
 It is in this area that BBC's 'Dynasties' was filmed, and the greatest wildlife concentrations in Mana are found here.
 Setting up camp on the banks of the Zambezi River, we are fortunate to have exceptional birdlife and wildlife directly on the doorstep of our tents.

 Our time here will be primarily spent on foot.
 The African Wild Dogs here are used to being tracked on foot and, if we are lucky, we will have the opportunity to spend time with a pack as they socialise and play.
 Another undoubted highlight are the few Elephant bulls who feed on the highest branches of trees by standing on their hind legs, a truly impressive sight that makes for incredible photographs.
 On at least one evening we will visit Mana's 'Magic Forest', woodland permeated by ethereal light giving it an otherworldly quality.